Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 If you give a shit about people, surprisingly, people will give a shit about you.

-And when customers actually give a shit about you and your business, well, that my friends, is when magic becomes real.
+And when customers give a shit about you and your business, that, my friends, is when magic becomes real.

 Thank you,